 My early attempts to create the figure (not shown) were unconvincing because I tried to make them by hand before appreciating a few key aspects for making realistic-looking data.
 Here, the fake signals share two key attributes with the real signal.
 First, the raw, unsmoothed signals have noise levels proportional to the level of variation in the smoothed signal: when the smoothed signal is oscillating at the start, the noise is strong, and vice versa.
 Second, and more important, the “noise” isn’t just any noise.
 In this case, it’s red noise (more on that later).

 My failure to fake data by hand points to a more general rule that humans are bad at creating, recognising, or appreciating randomness.
 IPod’s shuffle function illustrates this well: Prior to 2005, as Steven Levy notes, the shuffle function served up a truly random assortment of songs.
 Yet many people mistook simple coincides linking subsequent songs or a disproportionate number of songs by a single artist as evidence of a non-random order.
 Ironically, such occurrences are exactly what you expect in a random sequence.
 In September 2005, Apple debuted a smart shuffle feature that Steve Jobs described as being less random to make it feel more random.
+Some game designers undertake similar manipulations.
 It seems obvious if you think about it.
 A truly random sequence would include the possibility of the same song appearing twice in a row, perhaps even three times.
 Presumably, no one using shuffle actually wants this to happen.

 Who to trust